 Like a good Apple nerd, I updated to the latest version of macOS Catalina.
 If you’re using older 32bit apps Catalina won’t run them.
-Thankfully I wasn’t in that position so I didn’t anticipate any issues.
+Thankfully, I wasn’t in that position, so I didn’t anticipate any issues.
 So young so innocent.

 As it turns out another chance in Catalina does affect my normal workflow.
 The change is related to a security improvement that prevents users from creating new files in root.

 /data/db as the location for storing data.
-To fix this the best solution I came across was to simply change the location from the default to somewhere in your user folder.
-This is really easy to do using the following command in terminal:
+To fix this, the best solution I came across was to simply change the location from the default to somewhere in your user folder.
+This is easy to do using the following command in the terminal.

-Mongo will now work and you can get on with life.
+Mongo will now work, and you can get on with life.